 Each one of us knows how the word secular got integrated into the preamble of the Constitution and till then we are abiding by its principles.
 Secularism has so much ingrained in our mindsets that we cannot see ourselves out of it.
 Since independence, we are following our respective religions with equal zeal and passion, and are participating in each other religious festivities with an equal sense of decree.

-Here I am not talking about secularism that is declared in the Constitution, that I want to leave it to the understanding of the respected analyst and leaders.
+Here I am not talking about secularism that is declared in the Constitution, and I want to leave it to the understanding of the respected analyst and leaders.
 This secularism here is about our lives and how in today’s circumstances we are conflated in its myth and communalistic tenacities.

 As reported in the Hindustan Times the Rashtriya Swayamsevak Sangh is making all efforts to portray the Ram Temple as a symbol of cultural and national renaissance.
 Even our Prime Minister endorses the statement.
 Mohan Bhagwat retorts that temple construction will be the symbol of a new India.
 On the one hand, RSS refers to the ideologies of Shri.
-Ram and to make it a cultural icon and a unifying edifice on the other hand he says he would never want the issue to get communal or polarized?
+Ram and to make it a cultural icon and a unifying edifice on the other hand he says he would never want the issue to get communal or polarized.

-We are in a paradox about what we should understand?
+We are in a paradox about what we should understand.
 Even the international media has proclaimed that we have entered into the threshold of majoritarianism.

 No doubt, there is no threat to any minority but something fundamental has changed.
-Minorities are getting fearful of their sense of distinct identity that had left the deeper scar in their heart and soul.
+Minorities are getting fearful of their sense of distinct identity that had left a deeper scar in their heart and soul.

 And what we show the face of India in front of the world, are we mere “Hindu Rashtriya”, which had been firmly standing strongly on the roots of secularism.